mojahidhasan/fullstack-nextjs-golobe-travel-agency/README.md

 ## Note

 - This website is not a real travel agency website.
 This was only for practicing web development.
-Every data shown here is not real data.
+Not all the data shown here is real.
 This website used [fakerjs](https://fakerjs.dev/) to generate fake data.
 - **Never provide your real card data here**.
 This website can collect information from some places (e.g.: subscription, signup, payment method adding, profile photo and cover photo uploading, etc.).
 So it is recommended that you don't provide your real information there.
 This website does not verify email during sign-up.
 So you can sign up using a fake email.
-But if you sign in with Google, Facebook, or Apple, it can collect your real information.
+However, if you sign in with Google, Facebook, or Apple, it can collect your real information.
 So do it with caution.
 Use fake data instead.
-This data will only be saved in the database and will do nothing with it.
+This data will only be saved in the database, and nothing will be done with it.
 You can still test buying tickets for flights and book flight functionalities with fake data.

 ## Technologies used in this project